estods3/raspberrypi-LiteArmi2/README.md

  </div>

 #### Circuit Diagram
-The circuit serves two main functions: 1) Power the motors and RaspberryPi off of a single 5V DC power supply (DC barrel jack + decoupling capacitors) and 2) breakout signals, power, and ground to header pins for the motors.
+The controller circuit serves two main functions: 1) Power the motors and RaspberryPi off of a single 5V DC power supply (DC barrel jack + decoupling capacitors) and 2) breakout signals, power, and ground to header pins for the motors.

 <div align="center">
 11x1-Pin Male Headers Pinout